-BMP T Measurable Goals Yr 1 Yr 2 Yr 3 Yr 4 Yr 5 - \ Saturblish Cools and Objectives Define the goals and objectives of the Public Education and Outreach V a) Establish Goals and Objectives program based upon at least three high priority community wide Х issues h) Identify target pollutants and target Identify the target pollutant and target pollutant sources the permittee's public education program is designed to address and why х b) pollutant sources they are an issue. ^ uicy are arrissue. c) Identify target audiences Identify the target audiences likely to have significant stormwater Х x х Х Х -, Table 1 impacts and why they were selected.
-Update as needed.
-Identify residential and Identify and describe a minimum of three residential and three d) commercial/industrial issues industrial/commercial water quality issues such as pollutants, Х sources of pollutants, and impacts on water quality.
-Identify and describe watershed in need of protection and issues that Describe Butner's watershed and the issues that threaten the quality e) threaten water quality of this of these waters Х watershed Promote and maintain Internet web site.
-Examples include, but are f) Informational Web Site not limited, to: Post newsletter articles on stormwater, information on Х ĺ 1 ', inio madonal web site water quality, stormwater projects and activities, and ways to contact ^ stormwater management program staff.
-Develop and distribute public Develop general stormwater educational material to appropriate a) education materials to identified target groups as likely to have a significant stormwater impact. х g) user groups.
-For example, schools, Instead of developing its own materials, the permittee may rely on state-supplied Public Education and Outreach materials, as X homeowners, and/or businesses. available, when implementing its own program.
-Document campaign reach and frequency to public for each h) Media Campaign broadcast media like radio and TV, (including those elements х , implemented locally or through a cooperative agreement). i) Establish Hotline/Help line Establish and maintain a stormwater hotline/helpline. Х The permittee's outreach program, including those elements implemented locally or through a cooperative agreement, including х х х х х two of the following: ^ ^ ^

-Newspaper articles, press releases, and/or inserts Kiosks and signage Targeted direct mail Displays at the point-of-purchase Utility bill inserts ' The permittee's outreach program, including those elements implemented locally or through a cooperative agreement, must include at least two of the following: Public meetings Establish and Implement a Public Community events j) Education and Outreach Program Contest Storm drain marking Stream and Litter cleanups Group presentation and/or speeches or our presentation and/or specialis The permittee's outreach program, including those elements News coverage Workshops and classroom outreach Distributing promotional giveaways and specialty items Brochures, displays, signs, welcome packets, and pamphlets Local cable access Newsletters For each media, event or activity, including those elements For each media, event or activity, including those elements implemented locally or through a cooperative agreement, measure For each media, event or activity, including those elements implemented locally or through a cooperative agreement, measure and record the extent of exposure. implemented locally or through a cooperative agreement, measure and record the extent of exposure. implemented locally or through a cooperative agreement, measure k) Evaluate Program effectiveness implemented locally or through a cooperative agreement, measure and record the extent of exposure.
-Assess the stormwater education and outreach program and update x X x k) Evaluate Program effectiveness implemented locally or through a cooperative agreement, measure and record the extent of exposure.
-Assess the stormwater education and outreach program and update as necessary.
-Adjust materials and distribution of materials to x x x
+BMP Measurable Goals Yr 1 Yr 2 Yr 3 Yr 4 Yr -) Fatablish Casha and Objectives Define the goals and objectives of the Public Education and Outreach v a) Establish Goals and Objectives х issues Identify target pollutants and target Identify the target pollutant and target pollutant sources the )) pollutant sources permittee's public education program is designed to address and why х P they are an issue.
+Identify the target audiences likely to have significant stormwater c) Identify target audiences impacts and why they were selected.
+Update as needed. х Х Х х Х Identify and describe a minimum of three residential and three d) Identify residential and industrial/commercial water quality issues such as pollutants, х , commercial/industrial issues sources of pollutants, and impacts on water quality. ···· ··· · · · · · · · · · · · · · · · Identify and describe watershed in - \ need of protection and issues that Describe Butner's watershed and the issues that threaten the quality v 2) threaten water quality of this of these waters х watershed Promote and maintain Internet web site.
+Examples include, but are F) Informational Web Site not limited, to: Post newsletter articles on stormwater, information on v , water quality, stormwater projects and activities, and ways to contact х 1 x stormwater management program staff.
+Develop and distribute public Develop general stormwater educational material to appropriate education materials to identified target groups as likely to have a significant stormwater impact.
+1 .) user groups.
+For example, schools, Instead of developing its own materials, the permittee may rely on х homeowners, and/or businesses. state-supplied Public Education and Outreach materials, as nomeowners, and/or businesses. available, when implementing its own program.
+Document campaign reach and frequency to public for each ) Media Campaign broadcast media like radio and TV, (including those elements implemented locally or through a cooperative agreement). ) Establish Hotline/Help line Establish and maintain a stormwater hotline/helpline. Х The permittee's outreach program, including those elements implemented locally or through a cooperative agreement, including х х х х) two of the following: Newspaper articles, press releases, and/or inserts Kiosks and signage Targeted direct mail Displays at the point-of-purchase Utility bill inserts The permittee's outreach program, including those elements implemented locally or through a cooperative agreement, must include at least two of the following: Public meetings Establish and Invalances a Dublis Community events j) Establish and Implement a Public Contest Education and Outreach Program Storm drain marking Stream and Litter cleanups Group presentation and/or speeches The permittee's outreach program, including those elements News coverage Workshops and classroom outreach Distributing promotional giveaways and specialty items Brochures, displays, signs, welcome packets, and pamphlets Local cable access Newsletters For each media, event or activity, including those elements implemented locally or through a cooperative agreement, measure 1 and record the extent of exposure. - Assess the stormwater education and outreach program and update 4 Evaluate Brogram effectives es- as necessary.
+Adjust materials and distribution of materials to v v v () Evaluate Program effectiveness address shortcomings identified during assessment.
+By the end of the х х х permit term, assess changes in public awareness resulting from education and outreach program implementation